-The Chief Constable does not have any contingent assets or contingent liabilities.
+The Chief Constable does not have any additonal contingent assets or contingent liabilities that have not already been disclosed in the Notes to the Accounts.

 Note 19 - Collaboration

 Police forces in Wales have a long, successful history of collaborating to develop specialist areas of policing.
 This includes those under the remit of the former Police Authorities of Wales Joint Committee.
 Future collaboration will be driven by the need to satisfy the Strategic Policing Requirement and by the outcomes of the Regional Strategic Assessment of threats, risks and harm to the southern region of Wales.
 The Police and Crime Commissioner for each Police Force will be responsible for ensuring the Strategic Policing Requirement is met.
 As part of this, they will look to work in collaboration with other Commissioner's and forces to provide the most effective service possible.
 Such agreements are regulated by Section 22A of the Police Act 1996, as amended by the Police Reform and Social Responsibility Act 2011.